Storage

 Using iSCSI Storage

-For iSCSI storage, a storage domain is created from a volume group that is composed of pre-existing LUNs.
+For iSCSI storage, a storage domain is created from a volume group that's composed of preexisting LUNs.
 Neither volume groups nor LUNs can be attached to more than one storage domain at a time.

-Multiple network paths between hosts and iSCSI storage prevent host downtime caused by network path failure. iSCSI multipathing enables you to create and manage groups of logical networks and iSCSI storage connections.
-Once configured, the Manager connects each host in a data center to each storage target using the NICs or VLANs that are assigned to the logical networks in the iSCSI bond.
+Multiple network paths between hosts and iSCSI storage prevent host downtime caused by network path failure. iSCSI multipathing lets you create and manage groups of logical networks and iSCSI storage connections.
+After configuration, the Manager connects each host in a data center to each storage target using the NICs or VLANs that are assigned to the logical networks in the iSCSI bond.

 You can create an iSCSI bond with multiple targets and logical networks for redundancy.